USE CASES

 Primary users

-Public health agencies, NGOs, and health emergency operations teams
+Public health agencies, NGOs, health emergency operations centers, and preparedness teams

 User Profile